 When we round the corners into seasons of celebrations of sugar, hot drinks (and cold, alcoholic ones!) we might feel the need to do some extra cleansing.
 We may feel this way because of a few things: either we are overdoing it by over-indulging, not getting enough sleep, eating too many big meals or attending too many parties.
 (Oh, the horror.)

 But green drinks are only one way of doing that.
-I'd like to talk about my thoughts on these types of health foods.

-The hype about green smoothies comes from the health benefits of getting nutrients from way more veggies/fruit than you could eat whole in one setting.
+The hype about green smoothies comes from the benefit of getting nutrients from way more veggies/fruit than you could eat whole in one setting.
 Fans of the green smoothie love the ease and health boost that their morning drink provides and sing the praises of increased energy, weight loss, and overall improved health.
 Parents love that they can sneak more veggies into their children’s diets!